 According to the Pew Research Center, nearly one in five Americans see their smartphone as a financial burden.
-Before even browsing the plans available, determine the amount you can afford to spend based on your overall budget.
+Before becoming a Sprint customer - or a Sprint prepaid customer - you should determine the amount you can afford to spend based on your overall budget.

 Sprint prepaid plans aren't exactly robust, but they are simple and to the point.
 Unlike AT&T or T-Mobile, you cannot purchase minute or daily passes.
-However, these plans prepaid plans include unlimited (non-high-speed) data, talk and text, HD voice, and a free mobile hotspot.
+However, these prepay wireless plans include unlimited (non-high-speed and high LTE speed) data, talk and text, HD voice, and a free mobile hotspot.

 Fortunately, there are other add-ons beyond the high-speed data packs that you can tack onto your plan.

 You can install CallWatch for an incredibly small fee per month, though you will receive a free 7-day trial to help you decide whether or not to opt into the service.
 CallWatch is a service that monitors scam calls.
 You'll have access to scam call alerts as well as assistance on identity theft prevention.
 You'll also be able to set up call blocking preferences and look up unknown numbers.

 In actuality, there are two types of CallWatch services: the free version and the monthly paid version.
 In total, the benefits included with the free version are:

 - Identification of all known scam and robo-callers

 - Identity theft prevention assistance from ITRC if you've been contacted